build-on-aws/bedrock-agents-streamlit/README.md

 ![Vector Store Config](/static/vector_store_config.gif)

 - On the next screen, review your work, then select **Create knowledge base** (Creating the knowledge base may take a few minutes.
-You can continue to the next step in the meantime.)
+Please wait for it to finish before going to the next step.)

 ![Review and Create KB](Streamlit_App/images/review_create_kb.png)